 Your outboard transmits signals through electrical harnesses to different components through the use of NMEA 2000 connections and a "backbone system".
 A standard Garmin plotter displays the engine functions.
-The fuel gauge and depth sounder use stand alone technology to display readings.
+The fuel gauge and power trim gauges use stand alone technology to display readings.
 Also, idiot lights are display tolerances that are classified as being abdormal.
+Faults in these electrical components should be fully inspected by your Regal dealer.